Resident Life

 Life in Rochester

-Rochester is consistently recognized as one of the best cities to live in the U.S. Residents love the small town safety and conveniences paired with an array of diverse restaurants, entertainment venues, recreation spots, and activities for both families and young professionals.
+Consistently recognized as one of the best cities to live in the U.S. Residents love the small town safety and conveniences paired with the big-city entertainment and array of diverse restaurants, entertainment venues, recreation spots, and activities for both families and young professionals.

 1:13